Scared? Good, we never grow when we are inside our comfort zone.

 What could happen is that someone or yourself starts telling you that you are exaggerating things and that you just want to be the center of attention or that you are being too dramatic… Emotions never lie, it is important to pay attention to them.
 In this example, something did happen when you were a one-year-old girl, it simply never got resolved, that was all.

-More examples are women who are having difficulties in relationships, like a pattern were they don´t seem to find a solution and start thinking that there is something wrong with them.
-In this cases maybe they were simply unconsciously copying their parents way or relating to each other or maybe an incident happened in high school and that was were the pattern began.
+More examples are women who are having difficulties in relationships like a pattern where they don´t seem to find a solution and start thinking that there is something wrong with them.
+In these cases maybe they were simply unconsciously copying their parents’ way of relating to each other or maybe an incident happened in high school and that was where the pattern began.

 My intention with all of this is to let you know that this happens to all of us.
 We as humans have a condition that needs maintenance.